Travel in Austria

 The Carnuntinum Museum, also part of the archaeological site, is located in a small village called Bad Deutsch-Altenburg.
 The village is about 3.5 kilometers from the open-air museum complex.
 The Carnuntinum Museum displays a variety of interesting finds that were discovered during the archaeological excavations.
 This village also houses the amphitheater of the ancient military camp.
 Next to the amphitheater, there is a small museum that presents the history of the gladiators.

 In addition to archaeological displays, a large Roman festival is held every year in June.
 During the festival, there are reenactments of battles between the Romans and the Germanic tribes.
-Many of the participants are dressed in special clothes as the legionaries or members of the Germanic tribes would have worn and simulate the battles that took place 2000 years ago.
+Many of the participants dress in special clothes as the legionaries or members of the Germanic tribes would have worn and simulate the battles that took place 2000 years ago.

-This is what the Roman festival looks like:
+This is what the Roman festival looks like

-Essential Information for Visiting Carnuntum
+Additional Essential Information for Visiting Carnuntum

 Opening Hours: